kean/articles/2016-01-10-immutability-and-builder-pattern.markdown

 uuid: 944811d2-f3f0-425c-8178-e317873e74cf
 ---

 We are all aware of the [advantages of immutable objects](https://www.objc.io/issues/7-foundation/value-objects/).
-These is often a desire to make all or most model objects immutable, but they tend to have a lot of properties.
+There is often a desire to make all or most model objects immutable, but they tend to have a lot of properties.
 How do you initialize such objects without creating a [telescoping initializer](https://stackoverflow.com/questions/11748682/telescoping-constructor)?

 {% include ad-hor.html %}